michael-dollosa/api-wrapper-project/README.md

-# Sample Application to test Challonge API Wrapperfor user
+# Sample Application to test Challonge API Wrapper for user

+This project is intended for educational purposes.
 You may check the gem repo [here](https://github.com/michael-dollosa/challonge-user-rails)

 ## Configuration